Bleached Knots: What, Why and How Questions Answered

-When you bleach knots, your end product will be more realistic as compared to when the knots are not bleached.
+When you bleach your knots, your end product will be more realistic as compared to when they are not bleached.
 Weaves and wigs with unbleached lace closure, frontal, or 360 lace frontal may give a natural look as compared to wigs and weaves that do not have them.
 However, they are not realistic.

 Things to remember

 If you have a full lace wig, you should never bleach all the knots on the entire wig.
-Bleach the wig like you would bleach a 360 lace frontal.
+Bleach the wig like you would do it on a 360 lace frontal.
 Bleaching uses some chemical processes that cause slight damages to the hair.
 The damage may be small and manageable, but when the whole wig has the same ‘weakness,’ it will be a different story.

 When you are rinsing the bleach off, use some neutralizing shampoo.
 Neutralizing shampoo helps to stop any chemical process that is as a result of the bleaching agent.

 Do not use too much bleach or a mixture that is running.
 It may run through the length of the hair without you noticing.
-By the time you realize it, all the strands that the bleach touched will be bleached.
+By the time you realize it, all the strands that the fluid the touched will be bleached.

-If the hair that was used to make the closure, frontal, or 360 lace frontal is off black (1B) or dark brown, bleaching will turn the knots to light brown.
-Jet black (#1) knots are impossible to bleach.
-Light brown and blonde hair do not require one to bleach the knots.
+If the hair that was used to make the closure, frontal, or 360 lace frontal is off black (1B) or dark brown, the technique will turn the knots to light brown.
+Jet black (#1) ones are impossible to bleach.
+Light brown and blonde hair do not require bleaching.

-If you want to have a flawless and the most natural look, then you need to bleach your knots.
+If you want to have a flawless and the most natural look, then yes!
 There is no shortcut to this.
 We have seen that bleaching the knots enhances the natural look of the weave or wig.
 It makes it look more convincing that the hair is growing from your scalp.
 Therefore, you cannot take a pass on the opportunity to bleach your knots.

 If you are not a fun of the bleaching process, choose brands that always ensure they sell closures, frontals, and 360 lace frontals that are already bleached.
 This will make things easier for you when using the closure, frontal, or 360 lace frontal.